 The most critical question you need to ask is, “What are the next steps?”

-Ask about how long the interview process typically takes, if any traveling will be apart of the position, and if there is anything else, they’ll want from you.
-This is important in not only determining if the opportunity is right for you but also if it’s worth your time.
+Ask about how long the interview process typically takes, if any travelling will be a part of the position, and if there is anything else they’ll want from you.
+This is important in determining if the opportunity is right for you and is worth your time.

-Are you looking for more information?
+Are you looking for more information besides these 6 questions?
 Contact us today.